prasad-mude-7/material_movement/README.md

 ### Primary_storage collection structure

-This collection has specific SKU/ITEM detail with stock and unit of measurement: rack allotment is irrespective of material, keeping all material as it comes Primary_storage collection have detail of each material stacked
+This collection has specific SKU/ITEM detail with stock and unit of measurement. rack allotment is irrespective of material, keeping all material as it comes.
+Primary_storage collection have detail of each material stacked.

 ```json
 {